sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.delay, --delay                                              Delay between runs, in milliseconds.
 Use it if your web server needs to rest between runs :)
   --browsertime.pageLoadStrategy, --pageLoadStrategy                        The Page Load Strategy decides when you have control of the page load.
 Default is normal meaning you will have control after onload.
 You can change that to none to get control direct after navigation.  [choices: "normal", "none"] [default: "normal"]
   --browsertime.visualMetrics, --visualMetrics, --speedIndex                Calculate Visual Metrics like SpeedIndex, First Visual Change and Last Visual Change.
 Requires FFMpeg and Python dependencies  [boolean]
+  --browsertime.visualElements, --visualElements                            Collect Visual Metrics from elements.
+Works only with --visualMetrics turned on.
+By default you will get visual metrics from the largest image within the view port and the largest h1.
+You can also configure to pickup your own defined elements with --scriptInput.visualElements  [boolean]
+  --browsertime.scriptInput.visualElements, --scriptInput.visualElements    Include specific elements in visual elements.
+Give the element a name and select it with document.body.querySelector.
+Use like this: --scriptInput.visualElements name:domSelector .
+Add multiple instances to measure multiple elements.
+Visual Metrics will use these elements and calculate when they are visible and fully rendered.
   --browsertime.video, --video                                              Record a video and store the video.
 Set it to false to remove the video that is created by turning on visualMetrics.
 To remove fully turn off video recordings, make sure to set video and visualMetrics to false.
 Requires FFMpeg to be installed.  [boolean]
   --browsertime.videoParams.framerate, --videoParams.framerate, --fps       Frames per second in the video  [default: 30] --browsertime.videoParams.crf, --videoParams.crf                          Constant rate factor for the end result video, see https://trac.ffmpeg.org/wiki/Encode/H.264#crf  [default: 23]